 The data is clear: During times of crisis, organizations that fine tune their marketing strategies to evolving customer needs come out stronger on the other side.
-Let’s explore how this business principle translates to health care, and how marketing and communications leaders can drive long-term success for their brands.

 Here at True North Custom, we’ve seen a mix of both situations and we are committed to guiding clients on how to effectively tailor content and campaigns to ensure the health of their communities and organizations.

 Considering the caveat that no two healthcare organizations are alike, there are several reasons that we—along with thought leaders like Atrium Health Senior Medical Director of Population Health Zeev Neuwirth, MD—see marketing as a linchpin during challenging times like these.